ak-coram/wayflan-mirror/doc/Getting-Started-With-Wayflan-Client.md

-# Getting Started with Wayflan
+# Getting Started with Wayflan Client

 This document target those familiar with Wayland fundamentals, and aims to explain how each Wayland concept integrates into Wayflan.